ahammoudi/Quiz/README.md

 This tool was created to address a need for a better way to identify knowledge gaps in specific training material.
 After finding existing solutions to be either overpriced or unsuitable, I developed this tool and am now making it publicly available.

+## ⚠️ Important Notice

+**All questions in this platform are AI-generated** and are designed specifically to help identify knowledge gaps in training material.
+These questions are **not intended to simulate actual exams** and should be used exclusively for educational and self-assessment purposes.
+The content is meant to support learning and knowledge reinforcement, not exam preparation.

 ## 🌐 Live Demo

 **Try it now**: [https://quiz-dyc.pages.dev](https://quiz-dyc.pages.dev)